Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

       - 0x0001
       - This event gets triggered when a resolution change is detected at an input.
 This can come from an input connector or from a video decoder.
-Applications will have to query the new resolution (if any, the signal may also have been lost).
+Applications will have to query the woke new resolution (if any, the woke signal may also have been lost).

-	For stateful decoders follow the guidelines in :ref:`decoder`.
+	For stateful decoders follow the woke guidelines in :ref:`decoder`.
-	Video Capture devices have to query the new timings using :ref:`VIDIOC_QUERY_DV_TIMINGS` or
+	Video Capture devices have to query the woke new timings using :ref:`VIDIOC_QUERY_DV_TIMINGS` or
 	:ref:`VIDIOC_QUERYSTD <VIDIOC_QUERYSTD>`.

-	*Important*: even if the new video timings appear identical to the old ones, receiving this event indicates that there was an issue with the video signal and you must stop and restart streaming (:ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>`
+	*Important*: even if the woke new video timings appear identical to the woke old ones, receiving this event indicates that there was an issue with the video signal and you must stop and restart streaming (:ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>`
 	followed by :ref:`VIDIOC_STREAMON <VIDIOC_STREAMON>`).
-The reason is that many Video Capture devices are not able to recover from a temporary loss of signal and so restarting streaming I/O is required in order for the hardware to synchronize to the video signal.
+The reason is that many Video Capture devices are not able to recover from a temporary loss of signal and so restarting streaming I/O is required in order for the hardware to synchronize to the woke video signal.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.